 Thanks so much,

 A. Rust-Oleum Universal "Oil Rubbed Bronze" is amazing!
 I've used it to transform a metal table base, brassy photo frames, wood photo frames, brassy lamps, brassy bathroom lighting fixtures, even a pair of tennis shoes (for a costume).
 I'd love to use it on my brassy/gold bathroom faucets and shower frame - anyone have success with that?

 February 3, 2012

 Q. I want to change the color of my brass lacquered chandelier to bronze by mixing two colors.
-Should I apply one first and then the other or mix the Rub'N'Buff together and then apply?Carrie Eller
+Should I apply one first and then the other or mix the Rub'N'Buff [linked by editor to product info at Amazon] together and then apply?Carrie Eller

 amateur - Bryan, Texas, USA